oxodao/arch-ansible-install/README.md

 ```
 $ ./make_files.sh
 ```
+3.1.
+If you want to install custom fonts (i.e. the windows ones), put them in `files/fonts/` 3.2.
+Some software requires config with password, those should go in `files/vaulted/` (Not implemented yet)
 4. Start your computer and boot the archiso usb key
     - `$ loadkeys fr`
     - `$ passwd` => Set the password to `password`